eslint/eslint/docs/src/maintain/index.md

 ## [Manage Issues](manage-issues)

-Describes how to deal with issues when they're opened, when interacting with users, and how to close them effectively.
+Describes how to deal with issues when they're opened, how to interact with users who open issues, and how to close issues effectively.

 ## [Review Pull Requests](review-pull-requests)